 States that have legalized recreational marijuana have guaranteed adults 21 and older the right to use cannabis products for personal enjoyment rather than for strictly health benefits.

-As of April 2024, 24 states and Washington, DC, have legalized recreational marijuana.
-Ohio was the last state to legalize recreational marijuana, when voters approved Issue 2 in the November 2023 election.
+As of March 2025, 24 states and Washington, DC, have legalized recreational marijuana.
+Ohio was the latest state to legalize recreational marijuana, when voters approved Issue 2 in the November 2023 election.

-The legalization of marijuana use does not always mean it’s legal to purchase.
-In Washington, DC, it’s legal for anyone 21 and older to possess up to two ounces of marijuana, grow up to six marijuana plants in the district (with up to three in the mature flowering stage), and gift up to an ounce of marijuana to anyone 21 years or older — as long as no sales or trades occur.
-This is because it is illegal to buy marijuana in Washington, DC.
+The marijuana legalization use does not always mean it’s legal to purchase.
+For example, it is illegal to buy marijuana in Washington, DC, but it’s legal for anyone 21 and older to possess up to two ounces of it, grow up to six marijuana plants in the district (with up to three in the mature flowering stage), and gift up to an ounce of marijuana to anyone 21 years or older — as long as no sales or trades occur.

 Medical